 Please read the full instructions below and the note about the new application procedure at the bottom of the page before beginning to fill out your application.

 A total of up to $1,000 may be awarded for either a single proposal or multiple proposals subject to review by the AASP Foundation Grant Committee.
-Additionally, should a recipient be selected to present their work at an AASP Annual Conference within the 2 years following the grant, the Principal Investigator's registration fee will be waived.
+Additionally, should a recipient be selected to present their work at an AASP Annual Conference within the 2 years following the grant, the student's registration fee will be waived.

 Awardees are eligible for only one award per 3-year period.

-Applicants may not apply for an AASP Foundation grant and an AASP grant (Research, Community Outreach) for the same project at the same time.
+Applicants may not apply for an AASP Foundation grant and an AASP research grant (Research, Community Outreach) for the same project at the same time.

 C. Application Procedure